PROMOTIONS ERA 1985-1988

 Championship Wrestling - Saturday Edition.

-its origins in the early 1970s.
-It was a one hour show that
+in the mid-1970s.
+It was a one hour show

 Championship Wrestling.)
 When WTBS became a popular channel on local and